-- faces a Criminal proceeding,

-- ✤ is charged with a Criminal offence, and

-- if convicted, faces a risk of jail (includes house arrest).
+- faces a Criminal proceeding, - ✤ is charged with a Criminal offence, and - ✤ if convicted, faces a risk of jail (includes house arrest) or - falls within one of our "Additional grounds for coverage" below.

 An applicant does not have to permanently reside in BC or hold Canadian citizenship to qualify for legal representation.